A preliminary assessment of the sensitivity of uniaxially-driven fusion targets to flux-limited thermal conduction modeling: Conduction modeling in ICF simulations

 and the \quotes{exponential} model

-Both of these originate in treatments of flux-limited radiation diffusion \cite{Mihalas_JQSRT_1982, Pomraning_book} and show similar behavior in how they approach $Q_{\text{max}}$ (\fig{fig:flux_limiter_interpolation_models}) and accordingly lead to similar temperature profiles for nonlinear thermal waves (\fig{fig:1d_thermal_wave_propagation_test}).
+In the Fourier limit, $Q_{\text{Four}} \ll Q_{\max}$, the exponential term in \eq{eq:exponential_heat_flux} can be Taylor expanded to leading order, whereupon one finds $Q_{\text{eff}} \to Q_{\text{Four}}$.
+In the flux-limited regime, $Q_{\text{Four}} \gg Q_{\max}$, the exponential term can simply be neglected to give $Q_{\text{eff}} \to Q_{\max}$.
+Both \eqa{eq:larson_heat_flux}{eq:exponential_heat_flux} originate in treatments of flux-limited radiation diffusion \cite{Mihalas_JQSRT_1982, Pomraning_book} and show similar behavior in how they approach $Q_{\text{max}}$ (\fig{fig:flux_limiter_interpolation_models}).

 The electron and ion heat flux calculations are forced to follow Fourier's law \eqref{eq:fourier_heat_flux} in Hytrac, subsequently introducing a limited form of thermal conductivity \cite{DEIRA_code_manual, Ramis_ComputPhysComm_2009}